-334-8.2.3 Three or More Sublot Test Results: When three or more sublot test results are available for a LOT, the variability-unknown, standard deviation method will be used to determine the estimated percentage of the LOT that is within the specification limits shown in Table 334-7.
-The Percent Within Limits (PWL) is determined in accordance with the instructions contained within the Department's Asphalt Plant Worksheet.
+334-8.2.3 Three or More Sublot Test Results: When three or more sublot test results are available for a LOT, the variability-unknown, standard deviation method will be used to determine the estimated percentage of the LOT that is within the specification limits.
+The number of significant figures used in the calculations will be in accordance with requirements of AASHTO R11-06, Absolute Method.